 The ‘I will be more organized’ resolution.
 Look familiar?

-I see no point in setting the same resolutions I used to in the past.
-Remember that guy Albert Einstein?
+I see no point in setting the same resolutions I’ve been setting for years on end.
+Remember what Albert Einstein said ~

 Insanity is doing the same thing over and over again and expecting different results.

 Why perpetuate feelings of failure and inadequacy, that’s so totally negative.